smuth4/smuth.me/content/compare/freebsd_smart_sensu.md

 ## Requirements

 * Works on FreeBSD
-* Can filter drives (alternatively it forces you to specify a single drive
+* Can filter drives (alternatively if it forces you to specify a single drive, that's fine)

 ## Wishlist